orchidsoftware/orchid.software/source/en/docs/quickstart-crud.md

 ```

-Now we can create, edit and delete records.
-But do not browse as a list, change it!
+Now we can create, edit, and delete records.
+But do not browse as a list.
+Change it!

 In all previous layer definitions, only a short record of the form `Layout:rows()` was used, but to display complex or voluminous information, it is desirable to create separate classes.